Jb591/iMessage/README.md

 `make run`

 Once you hit `enter`, You will be prompted to enter the number of users.
 This number can be infinitely large.
 Once entered a GUI will appear with that many users

+`make clean`

+Will clean all the unnecessary files

 ### Installation